Uma Lele: Career

 After graduating, Lele lived in Canada and carried out field research in India on grain markets.
 In 1971, she was hired by the World Bank and began studying areas in South Asia and Africa.
 She worked on her book The Design of Rural Development: Lessons From Africa (1975) as a visiting professor at Cornell (1973–1974), returning to the World Bank in 1974 and remaining there until 1990.

 In 1991 Lele become a graduate research professor and director of international studies at the University of Florida, where she spent four years (1991–1995).
-In addition she worked as the Director of the Global Development Initiative at the Carter Center from 1992–1993.
+In addition she worked as the Director of the Global Development Initiative at the Carter Center from 1992 to 1993.

 In 1995 Lele returned to the World Bank, where she became a senior advisor in the organization's Operations Evaluation Department (later the Independent Evaluation Group).
 In 2005 Lele retired from the World Bank.
 She continues to do research, write and lecture as a visiting researcher with the Institute of Economic Growth at the University of Delhi.

 Lele has strongly supported the empowerment of women, helping to organize the First Global Conference for Women in Agriculture (GCWA) held in 2012.
 She has established a Mentor Fellowship Award for Women through the Agricultural & Applied Economics Association and a Best Research Award on Gender in Development through the International Association of Agricultural Economists.